 As the SWMP Assistant, McKenna worked closely with the SWMP Coordinator and the SWMP Technician to collect and analyze water samples, maintain equipment, and learn how things operate at the NERR.
 She has experience with water quality data collection and field work from her time on the Intelligent River Project on the Savannah River.
 McKenna is an Ohio native but lived on Bald Head Island, NC where she worked for a small nonprofit on the island as an Education and Conservation Intern before coming to Grand Bay NERR.
 McKenna is currently the SWMP Technician at Hudson Bay NERR in New York.

 Daniel assisted with various research and stewardship projects as the summer Estuarine Ecology Intern.
 He helped with the System Wide Monitoring Program and water quality monitoring, and works with fish processing, vegetation monitoring, and the phenology trail monitoring.
 He is interested in fisheries and associated systems.
 In his leisure time, he enjoys outdoor recreational activities such as boating, fishing, and hunting.
-Currently, Daniel is pursuing a Bachelor’s degree in Wildlife, Fisheries, and Aquaculture at Mississippi State University.
+Daniel has a Bachelor’s degree in Wildlife, Fisheries, and Aquaculture at Mississippi State University.
+After graduate school, Daniel came back to MDMR and is now a Marine Fisheries Scientist in the Shrimp & Crab bureau in the Department of Marine Fisheries.

 Cher Griffin | Coastal Ecologist (November 2014 – July 2019)